Virtual Machine series

 Example use cases include batch processing, web servers, analytics, and gaming.

 G-series VMs feature the Intel® Xeon® processor E5 v3 family, two times more memory, and four times more Solid State Drive storage (SSDs) than the General Purpose D-series.
 G-series features up to ½ TB of RAM and 32 CPU cores, and provide unparalleled computational performance, memory, and local SSD storage for your most demanding applications.

 Example use cases include large SQL and NoSQL databases, ERP, SAP, and data warehousing solutions.

 High performance virtual machines

-The H series family are next generation high performance computing VMs.
-These are ideal for high end computational needs like molecular modeling, computational fluid dynamics, and similar.
-These VMs are built on Intel Haswell processor technology, specifically E5-2667 V3 processors with 8 and 16 core VM sizes, both featuring DDR4 memory and local SSD based storage.
-The H-series line up offers, besides substantial CPU power, diverse options for RDMA and low latency capable networking using InfiniBand, along with several memory configurations to support memory intensive computational requirements.
+The H-series VMs have been specifically designed to handle high-end computational needs.
+These VMs are built on Intel Haswell processor technology, specifically E5-2667 V3 processors, with 8 and 16 core VM sizes, featuring DDR4 memory and local SSD based storage.
+The H-series lineup offers substantial CPU power, optional Infiniband networking for RDMA and low-latency, and several RAM configurations to support various memory intensive computational requirements.

 Example use cases include high performance computing, batch processing, analytics, molecular modeling, and fluid dynamics.